Skip to content

 Pixlr pros:

-• Most authentic Photoshop user experience
+• Most authentic Photoshop user interface and experience

 Pixlr cons: